This post may contain affiliate links. For more information, see my disclosure policy.

 Temperature sensitivity is a common fibromyalgia symptom.
 Most women with fibromyalgia report being extremely sensitive to cold and/or heat.
 Essentially, temperature sensitivity may be due to hormonal imbalances in the hypothalamus-pituitary-adrenal axis.
 Medications can also interfere with the regulation of body temperature.

 For many years, I was hot all the time.
-Warm and hot weather were unbearable so I preferred cold weather.
+The warm and hot weather was unbearable so I preferred cold weather.
 Now it seems as if the switch has been flipped and I am always cold.
 The hot flashes stopped when I stopped taking antidepressants and Lyrica.
 So either it was the medications or I made it through menopause.
 Now, if I could just get warm.

 I’d like to hear from you.
 If you have fibromyalgia, are you sensitive to heat, cold or both?
 If so, do you have any tips that help?
 Please leave a comment below to share.